advancedresearch/advancedresearch.github.io/blog/2022-02-16-lets-abandon-the-cogito-and-use-type-theory-instead.md

 Now, we do not claim to know what the nature of `(A, B)` means.

+Similarly, one can prove `A == B` as two maps `A => B` and `B => A`.
+We do not claim to know what the nature of `A == B` means.
+It is purely formal and requires interpretation to be understood in some context.

-Instead, we can elaborate on what we mean by adding more assumptions:
+Instead, we can elaborate on what we mean by adding more assumptions, for example:

 `p : (A, B) => C`